zetacodematrix/odin-project/README.md

 - **Etch-A-Sketch**
 - **Calculator**

-Each project is contained in its own directory and includes a functional implementation along with ongoing improvements where relevant.
+Each project is contained in its own directory, following a clear and scalable structure.

----

-## Workflow

-Project development follows a consistent version-control process:

-- Add files incrementally to staging
-- Commit with clear, descriptive messages
-- Push when features or milestones are complete
-- Maintain a clear progression log throughout the curriculum

-This structure supports transparency, maintainability, and reproducibility.

----

-## Repository Structure

-# odin-project